HL7/davinci-ecdx/input/pagecontent/sending-attachments.md

 {% include img.html img="attachments-sequencediagram.svg" caption="Figure 7" %}

-1. Data Source assembles attachments and the meta data to associate the attachments to a claim or prior authorization
+1. Provider assembles attachments and the meta data to associate the attachments to a claim or prior authorization
-1. Data Source invokes [`$submit-attachment`] operation to submit attachments to Payer
+1. Provider invokes [`$submit-attachment`] operation to submit attachments to Payer
 1. Payer responds with an http transactional layer response either accepting or rejecting the transaction.
    - The Payer **SHOULD** return an informational OperationOutcome with the http accept response if the attachments can not be associated with a *current* claim or prior authorization and are being held for association with a *future* claim or prior authorization.
 An OperationOutcome example is used in Scenario 1b below.
 2. The Payer associates the attachments to the claim or prior authorization, and processes the claim.